sbobylev/docker_sample_flask_app/README.md

 #### Description ####

 A very basic Flask app in a Docker container.
+I've used it to demonstrate Mesos + Marathon + Haproxy docker scaling.

 #### Building ####